stephen-hlx/overcooked/README.md

 are honoured
 - A distributed system's invariants are defined by its states satisfying a set of conditions
-- A distributed system's state comprises the states of each of the actors
+- A distributed system's state comprises the states of each of its actors
 - A state transition of the distributed system is the result of a single action taken by one of its actors